onyxring/orcsCharacter/README.md

 ### Advanced Caching

 While the caching functions shown above do a good job pulling lots of attributes down at one time, then subsequentally saving a mess of changes in a single trip to the server, there are a few cases where it helps to optimize this even more.
-There are a handful of mutant character sheets, for example, with dozens of repeating sections; managing these individually means dozens of round trips.  `cacheMultipleAsync()` lets you specify everything.
-Here's a small example of getting attributes and two repeating sections using arguments which closely resemble what we would pass to `cacheAsync()` and `cacheRepeatingAsync()`:
+There are a handful of mutant character sheets, for example, with dozens of repeating sections; managing these individually means dozens of round trips.  `cacheMultipleAsync()` lets you bundle Attributes and Repeating Sections together.
+Here's a small example of getting basic attributes and attributes from two different repeating sections at the same time, using arguments which closely resemble what we would pass to `cacheAsync()` and `cacheRepeatingAsync()`:

 ```
 	var sheet = await pc.cacheMultipleAsync(["HP", "REC"], {